We’ve been hearing lots of questions from Scholars about how stipends work, so we thought we’d offer a quick FAQ.

 My grades aren’t great for one or more of my classes, should I still submit the survey?

 We understand that some semesters are more challenging than others for many reasons.
 Please complete the survey and share your transcript.
-We’ll schedule a time for you to meet with our College Success Manager in person or by phone.
+We’ll schedule a time for you to meet with our College Access Manager in person or by phone.
 We can work with you to identify specific ways you can overcome challenges and be more successful in the future.
 You can get a partial stipend depending on your overall GPA and other factors.

 I completed my associates degree.
 Can I get the rest of my stipend now?